-The Company applies the guidance codified in ASC 606, Revenue from Contracts with Customers using the modified retrospective method upon the adoption of ASU 2014-09.
-Revenue is recognized when or as the Company satisfies a performance obligation.
+The Company applies the guidance codified in Accounting Standards Codification 606, Revenue from Contracts with Customers ("Topic 606") using the modified retrospective method upon the adoption of ASU 2014-09 in 2018 Revenue is recognized when or as the Company satisfies a performance obligation.
 See Note 3 for a more detailed description revenue recognition policies.